 Mercier Orchards is family-owned and celebrating 70 years of harvests.
 But this is not one of those little orchard stands you see along the roads in Georgia.
 Mercier Orchards is one of the South’s largest orchards.
 It offers tractor tours and u-pick strawberries, blueberries and apples in season.
 There’s a huge shop with section of baked goods to fudge to ice cream, yummy fried pies, apple cider, apples, peaches, jams and preserves.
 There is also a restaurant where you can enjoy a country breakfast or grab a boxed lunch for your picnic.
 The Mercier Orchards Farm Market Mercier measures 20,000 square feet inside.
 They have pretty much anything you can think that’s made of apples.

-Go to a Drive-In Movie
+See a Drive-In Movie

 Play a Round of Mini Golf

 Play a round of putt-putt golf at Cohutta Cove Mini Golf at Cohutta Country Store.
 This is a simple, small mini golf course – but it’s great family fun!
 Very clean and modern.
 Also while you’re there, you can do a little gem mining.
-There are lots of gems (aventurine, topaz, smokey, sodalite, quartz, rose quartz, moonstone, calcite, peridot, crystal points, amethyst, citrine, ruby, sapphire, emerald, pyrite, raspberry quartz, obsidian, flourite and garnet. and even gold flakes.)
+There are lots of gems (aventurine, topaz, smokey, sodalite, quartz, rose quartz, moonstone, calcite, peridot, crystal points, amethyst, citrine, ruby, sapphire, emerald, pyrite, raspberry quartz, obsidian, fluorite and garnet. and even gold flakes.)

 Camp, Fish, Swim, Kayak, Paddleboard, or Pontoon Lake Blue Ridge

 The crystal clear aquamarine waters of Lake Blue Ridge make it one of Georgia’s most picturesque mountain lakes.
-Not only is it beautiful but there’s lots of things for families to do.
+Not only is it beautiful but there are lots of things for families to do.
 Morganton Point is the place to take the kids to the “beach” to swim.
 Bring water shoes for the pebble beach.
 The beach area has a concession stand, kayak and paddle board rentals, public bathrooms and showers.
 The recreation area offers a boat ramp, 43 unit campground and picnic area with covered pavilion.
-You can also rent a pontoon, a paddle board or pedal boat at the Lake Blue Ridge Marina and spend the day on the most beautiful lake in the mountains.
+You can also rent a pontoon, a paddleboard or pedal boat at the Lake Blue Ridge Marina and spend the day on the most beautiful lake in the mountains.

 Have a High Flying Adventure

-Ziplines and canopy tours are great ways to experience the adventure of the Georgia’s Blue Ridge Mountains.
+Ziplines and canopy tours are great ways to experience the adventure of Georgia’s Blue Ridge Mountains.
 Have a blast at Zipline Canopy Tours of Blue Ridge, located on 165 acres of beautiful countryside, only six miles from downtown Blue Ridge.
-Located just 1 mile from downtown Blue Ridge is Blue Ridge Aerial Adventure Park, an obstacle challenge course in the air featuring suspended bridges, tight ropes, climbing walls, ziplines, and other fun obstacles for every age and ability.
+Located just 1 mile from downtown Blue Ridge is Blue Ridge Aerial Adventure Park, an obstacle challenge course in the air featuring suspended bridges, tightropes, climbing walls, ziplines, and other fun obstacles for every age and ability.
 These invigorating obstacle courses let you enjoy over 50 obstacles ranging from moderate to extreme difficulty.
 Some of these obstacles are 125+ feet long ziplines.

 Hike the Appalachian Trail, Benton Makaye Trail, and More

 The Appalachian Trail, better known and longer of the trails, begins a 2,000+ mile journey to Maine through many of the states on the Eastern Seaboard of the United States.
-The Benton MacKaye Trail, more remote than the Appalachian, begins a 286 mile trek along the western slopes of the Appalachian Mountains, rejoining the AT in the Great Smokey Mountains National Park.
+The Benton MacKaye Trail, more remote than the Appalachian, begins a 286-mile trek along the western slopes of the Appalachian Mountains, rejoining the AT in the Great Smokey Mountains National Park.
 Other great family hikes include the Aska Trails or visit the Swinging Bridge over the Toccoa River.